Umut Oran: Politics

 Oran was a candidate for the leadership of the Republican People's Party in 2008, but failed to gather enough signatures to nominate himself for election against the serving incumbent Deniz Baykal.
 He worked closely with both provincial and district CHP branches before becoming a Deputy Leader of the Party in 2010, under the leadership of Kemal Kılıçdaroğlu.
 He served as Deputy leader until 2011.
-In the 2011 general election, Oran was elected as a CHP Member of Parliament for İstanbul's 3rd electoral district.
+In the 2011 general election, Oran was elected as a CHP Member of Parliament for Istanbul's 3rd electoral district.

 On 18 July 2012, he was elected to the Party Council during the 34th Ordinary Convention, receiving 786 votes (the third highest).
 He was appointed as the Executive responsible for Administrative and Financial Affairs on 30 July 2012, succeeding Erdoğan Toprak, serving in the position until 8 May 2014.

 On 13 December 2014, Oran was elected as a Vice President of Socialist International, taking over as the Turkish Vice President on the Presidium from Kemal Kılıçdaroğlu.
 He was, for unknown reasons, left out of the CHP candidate lists for the June 2015 general election, leading to many party supporters accusing Kılıçdaroğlu of trying to eliminate competition against his leadership.
 Oran stated that he respected Kılıçdaroğlu's decision and remained loyal to his party.